berjinshabeckh/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 /*
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.

-Developed by: KEERTHANA S
+Developed by: Berjin Shabeck.H

-RegisterNumber:  21222223006
+RegisterNumber:  212222240018

 module volg_exp1 (a, b, y1, y2, y3, y4, y5, y6, y7, y8);